timm/barelogic/README.md

 <img src="/docs/img/backpack.png" align=right width=300>

- >  People go backpacking,
+ >  "People go backpacking,
  long hikes, where they carry
- everything they need on their back and they talk about how freeing that is because they are taking care of themselves.
+ everything they need on their back and they talk about how freeing that is because they are taking care of themselves."

-> You’re not dependent on different vendors providing you something.
+> "You’re not dependent on different vendors providing you something.
 Suppose I had elected to go with Berkeley DB as the storage engine for SQLite version two.
-Well, at that time Berkeley DB was open source, but then later it was sold off to Oracle, and it became a duel source proprietary model and you can’t get hold of the source code to the later versions without paying license fees, yada, yada, yada, so, suddenly it becomes a problem.
+Well, at that time Berkeley DB was open source, but then later it was sold off to Oracle, and it became a duel source proprietary model and you can’t get hold of the source code to the later versions without paying license fees, yada, yada, yada, so, suddenly it becomes a problem."

->  ...
+>  "...
 (Packbacking)  **involves doing without**. ....
 Whenever a politician comes to you and says, “Oh, we’re going to take care of this problem for you.”
 What they’re really saying is, we’re going to take away some of your freedoms.
-The exercise for you, here, is to figure out what freedoms they’re going to take away in order to solve this problem, and they’re often well-disguised, but yeah, if you want to be free, that means doing things yourself.
+The exercise for you, here, is to figure out what freedoms they’re going to take away in order to solve this problem, and they’re often well-disguised, but yeah, if you want to be free, that means doing things yourself."

 It turns out that "doing without" is an important principles: